Skip to content

 Submitting your model as a PR

-When submitting you models as a PR, please copy and paste the following checklist into pull request message:
+When submitting you models as a PR, please copy and paste the following checklist into the pull request message:

 - [ ] I have filled out the ModelMeta object to the extent possible